Travel to Australia

 Kangaroo Island has beautiful coastal scenery and is home to fascinating wildlife, including an abundance of Koala (introduced to the island) and Western Grey Kangaroo.
 Observe how these large kangaroos use their powerful legs to bound across a field or use their long tails for balance while slowly grazing.
 We’ll keep an eye out for the solitary Short-beaked Echidna as it forages for ants and termites, and Tammar Wallaby, which are now extinct on the adjacent mainland of South Australia.
 Flinders Chase National Park is breeding ground for the rare Cape Barren Goose, so we hope for a close encounter.
 We’ll visit Duck Lagoon for waterbirds, including Black Swan, and seek out the endangered Kangaroo Island subspecies of the Glossy Black-Cockatoo.

 Fly from Kangaroo Island back to Adelaide, arriving late morning.
 Enjoy a bit of free time to explore Adelaide on your own this afternoon or join Tonia on an interpretive walk along the River Torrens and through the Adelaide Botanical Garden.

-Journey to Tasmania, Kangaroo Island, the Blue Mountains, and the Red Outback in search of Australia’s strange and wonderful wildlife.
+Journey to South Australia’s Kangaroo Island and traverse the Red Outback in search of wonderful wildlife surrounded by stunning scenery.